divinetouch/angular_session_storage/README.md

 This AngularJS module can be used to create a session storage.
 All the Objects will be converted to JSON string and save to the session storage.
 On retrieval, the objects are converted back from JSON string to javascript objects.

+It can be used to store some data during the session so when the user refresh the page all the data can be retreived back from the session storage and display back to the user.

 Instructions
 =======================